 - for disabled passes - details of existing blue badge (if relevant)

 We may also require proof of any disabilities and other health information.
 This information is classed as “special category data” under the GDPR.
 We may only collect these data when it is relevant and for the purposes described above.

 The GDPR includes safeguards to protect the use of your special category data.
 Further details can be found on our website in the document named ‘Special category data and criminal offences data policy’ which sets out our procedures for compliance with the principles of the GDPR and the retention and erasure of this information.

 We may share your information across different departments of the County Council where it is necessary for our public tasks or functions to do so.
 In particular, we cross reference Blue Badge information with an application for a disabled pass if the evidence provided for seeking a disabled pass is the holding of a Blue Badge.

-Your personal information will also be given to third parties contracted by the County Council to provide a service to the County Council.
+Your personal information may also be given to third parties contracted by the County Council to provide a service to the County Council.
 These service providers are known as data processors and have a legal obligation under GDPR and to the County Council to look after your personal information and only use it for providing that service.
 In particular, the County Council has entered into a contract with the national Unicard system as part of the English National Concessionary Travel Scheme and Euclid to provide concessionary travel passes.

 How the law protects you and the legal basis for processing your information

-We have legal grounds under the GDPR to process this information because it is necessary for the performance of a task carried out in the public interest and the task or function has a clear basis in law i.e. under the Transport Act 2000.
+We have legal grounds under the GDPR to process this information because it is necessary for the performance of a task carried out in the public interest and the task or function has a clear basis in law under the Transport Act 2000.